 Website icon Xpert.Digital

-The success of the Eden Defense Security Safety Cluster: Lessons for Germany
+The success of the EDEN Defense Security Safety Cluster: Lessons for Germany

-The success of the Eden Defense Security Safety Cluster: Lessons for Germany
+The success of the EDEN Defense Security Safety Cluster: Lessons for Germany

-The success of the Eden Defense Security Safety Cluster: Lessons for Germany – Image: Xpert.digital
+The success of the EDEN Defense Security Safety Cluster: Lessons for Germany – Image: Xpert.Digital

-What is the Eden Defense Security Safety Cluster and how did it come about?
+What is the EDEN Defense Security Safety Cluster and how did it come about?

-What dimensions and structures characterize the Eden Cluster today?
+What dimensions and structures characterize the EDEN Cluster today?

-Eden's success model is based on four strategic columns:
+EDEN's success model is based on four strategic pillars:

-Information exchange and division
+Information exchange and sharing

 Joint representation

-Strategic monitoring
+Strategic Surveillance

 Research and Development

-A concrete example of success is the Saib Connectique company, which has been able to increase its military market share from zero to 20% of its activities since 2014.
-The company invested 300,000 euros in a technological robot and plans to increase its military production from 15,000-20,000 a year to 30,000.
+A concrete example of this success is the company SAIB Connectique, which, through its EDEN membership since 2014, has been able to increase its military market share from zero to 20% of its activities.
+The company invested €300,000 in a technological robot and plans to increase its military production from 15,000-20,000 units per year to 30,000 units.

 Partnership support